Lesson 26: Track Changes and Comments

 To show revisions in balloons:

-By default, most revisions appear inline, meaning the text itself is marked.
+Most revisions appear inline, meaning the text itself is marked.
 You can also choose to show the revisions in balloons, which moves most revisions to the right margin.
-Removing inline markups can make the document easier to read, and balloons also give you more detailed information about some markups.
+Removing inline markups can make the document easier to read, and balloons also offer more detailed information about some markups.

 - From the Review tab, click Show Markup > Balloons > Show Revisions in Balloons.